Bed bugs, an undesirable species

 Total number of eggs laid by an adult female

-Spawning rhythm of an adult female
+Spawning rate of an adult female

-Life cycle time (from egg to egg)
+Life cycle time (egg to egg)

-Laying time after fertilization
+Laying time after fertilisation

 Egg hatching time